Bernt Balchen: Early years

 The son of a country doctor, Balchen was born at the farm Myren in Tveit, just outside Kristiansand, Norway.
 After having finished Norwegian middle school in 1916, he attended a Forestry School from 1917 to 1918.
 Next he enrolled in the French Foreign Legion, and his unit was assigned to the Verdun front in World War I. In 1918, before seeing action, Balchen was recalled to Norway.
 He transferred to the Norwegian Army, and was sent to an artillery school, where he graduated shortly after.

-Under an assumed name, Balchen fought as a cavalryman with the White Guards in the Finnish Civil War that followed the end of major hostilities.
+Under an assumed name, Balchen fought as a cavalryman with the White Guards in the Finnish Civil War.
 During a cavalry charge, his horse was shot from under him and he was left for dead on the battlefield.
 Having received serious wounds that required a lengthy convalescence, Balchen turned to an early interest in athletics and trained strenuously as a boxer to represent Norway in the 1920 Olympics.
 Besides being a championship boxer, he was also an expert marksman and an accomplished skier.
 Balchen was very knowledgeable about wilderness and northern survival, skills that he would later exploit.

 While waiting for his acceptance as an Olympian, Balchen received word that he also qualified for flight training, resulting in his decision to become a pilot in the Royal Norwegian Navy Air Service in 1921.